Raissa-94/AWS-Learning/Projects/Week1/README.md

 4. Started the web server
 5. configured Security groups
 ### Commands used
-- cretaed an EC2 instance and connected to it via EC2 instance connect and went ahead to install the web server software. the first time i tried connecting it didnt work because there was no inbound rule allowing trafic on port 22.
+- createdd an EC2 instance and connected to it via EC2 instance connect and went ahead to install the web server software. the first time i tried connecting it didnt work because there was no inbound rule allowing trafic on port 22.
   ![Security Group SSH Rule](Screenshot%20(267).png)

 Then i added new rule for SSH allowing trafic on port 22 from anywhere 0.0.0.0/0